 Prayer has always been important in Methodism.
-John Wesley (1703-1791), the founder of the Methodist tradition, once said that “God will do nothing but in answer to prayer.”
+John Wesley (1703-1791), the founder of the Methodist tradition, once said, “God will do nothing but in answer to prayer.”
 Yet not all Christians pray the same way.
 Some people use prayer beads or rosary beads to help guide their prayers.
 Do Methodists?

 How do Methodists who use prayer beads defend their use?
 What exactly is the difference between rosary beads and prayer beads?
 Is there any truth to the rumor that John Wesley used prayer beads?
 Keep reading to learn more.